tpersp/EchoMosaic/IDEAS.md

 - [ ] Implement Stable Horde image generation.

+- [ ] Implement a better an improved rollback feature, enabeling users to mark a rollback point, where the server stores the specific point so the user always have a "known good" restore point.

 ## Suggestions from a friend:
 - [ ]  [2025-09-08] Add optional authentication or API‑key protection for the dashboard and update endpoints.
 The README notes that after installation you can access the dashboard directly at http://your‑server:PORT/, so anyone on the network can modify streams and run updates.
 Implementing a simple login or token-based auth would improve security. - Lets drop the api key but use a simple login with session cache for some time to not annoy the user.